bsorav/superopt-project/README.md

     2. `=Edge.StateTo`: Compressed transfer function for this edge: list of mappings from state variable to _expr_.
         1. Has 0 or more _(statevar, expr)_ tuple as children
         2. Each tuple is formatted as: `=<state-variable name>` followed by _expr_ for this state-variable.
     3. `=Edge.Assumes`: List of assumptions associated with the edge: these are the (absence of) UB conditions associated with the transfer function of the edge.
-A U error is triggered if any of these assumes is falsified.
+A $\mathscr{U}$ error is triggered if any of these assumes is falsified.
        * For example, the no-multiplication-overflow condition associated with `alloc` is represented as:

          ```